Skip to content

 When removing old DNAT rules, you should not just delete the NAT rule.
 Firewall rules, host objects, service objects, loopback rules, reflexive rules, DNS entries, monitoring checks or provider port forwarding are often attached to it.
 A short decommission process is better:

-If clearance is still required, the review should end with a concrete conclusion: leave it as is, restrict it more narrowly, switch to WAF, move it behind VPN/ZTNA, or re-examine with an expiration date.
+If the publication is still required, the review should end with a concrete result: keep it unchanged, restrict it further, move it to WAF, place it behind VPN/ZTNA, or review it again by a defined expiry date.